KeenMate/ecto_gen/README.md

+> This tool is now deprecated.
+We decided to create a new tool called [db-gen](https://github.com/keenmate/db-gen), which can generate code for any language, is more configurable and is very long-lasting, not dependent on any other framework or tool.

 # EctoGen

 This tool is for `Postgres` database.
 It is designed for database-first approach.
 When executed, it generates `DbContext` module with configured module prefix with elixir functions that call db stored procedures.